vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_general_settings.md

 `--container-name-convention`, `--cnc`

-Specify a prefix and/or suffix to apply to container names, and add `{name}` or `{id}`, including the curly brackets, to specify whether to use the container name or the container ID for the second part of the container VM display name.
+Specify a prefix and/or suffix to apply to container names, and add `{name}` or `{id}` including the curly brackets, to specify whether to use the container name or the container ID for the second part of the container VM display name.

 <pre>--container-name-convention <i>cVM_name_prefix</i>-{name}</pre>
 <pre>--container-name-convention {id}-<i>cVM_name_suffix</i></pre>